 Jal Binayak location in Nepal

-Jal Binayak is just beyond the Chovar Gorge, central part of Kathmandu, Nepal.
+Jal Binayak is just beyond the Chovar Gorge, in the central part of Kathmandu, Nepal.